circleci/circleci-docs/jekyll/_cci2/getting-started.md

 That’s a wrap!
 We hope you’re up and running and more confident using CircleCI.
 To continue your progress, check out the resources below or <a  class="no-external-icon" href="https://support.circleci.com/hc/en-us/">ask for help</a>.
 {% endcapture %}

-{% include getting-started-section-header.html title="04 Recommended learning" content=content %}
+{% include getting-started-section-header.html title="04 Recommended learning" id="recommended-learning" content=content %}

 {% capture content3 %}On-demand free developer training{% endcapture %}